8109 Concord Road

 Events sponsored by the Library and other agencies of the Brentwood city government have first priority for meeting room use and are exempt from fees.
 Otherwise, meeting rooms must be rented by an adult cardholder in good standing.
 This library cardholder will be the contact person for the group, and all communication will be directed toward this individual.

 Reservations must be made at least fourteen (14) days before the event.
-The meeting rooms may be reserved up to eleven (11) months in advance.
-A reservation is not confirmed until payment is received, and payment must be made within seven (7) days of booking.
+The meeting rooms may be reserved up to twelve (12) months in advance.
+A reservation is not confirmed until payment is received, and payment must be made within seven (7) days of approved booking.

 Limited Number of Reservations Permitted